-In addition to thanking the four tribal governments, we would like to express our appreciation to the people on each reservation who assisted us in so many ways: sharing information, offering guidance, telling stories, and helping us to get it right.
-These people included tribal leaders; elders and other community residents; department officials; department clerks and others who tolerated our many requests and questions; and, especially, the police chiefs, captains, and officers who spent many hours talking to us, giving us information, and allowing us to ride with them.
+In addition to thanking the four tribal governments, we would like to express our appreciation to the people on each of the reservations who assisted us in so many ways: sharing information, offering guidance, telling stories, and helping us to "get it right."
+These people included tribal leaders; elders and other community residents; department officials; department clerks and others who tolerated our many requests and questions; and especially the police chiefs, captains, and officers who spent many hours talking to us, giving us information, and allowing us to ride with them.

-We also thank the many individuals in police departments who took the time to complete the surveys.
+We also thank the many individuals in police departments who took the time to complete the survey questionnaires.
 These questionnaires provided an important picture of policing across many departments in Indian Country.

-Officials in the Bureau of Indian Affairs (BIA) Division of Law Enforcement Services also were extremely helpful.
-In particular, Ted Quasula (Chief, BIA, Division of Law Enforcement Services) and Brent LaRocque (Criminal Investigator, BIA, Division of Law Enforcement Services) talked with us at length, introduced us to people both on and off the reservations, provided documents, and supported our work throughout the course of the project.
+Officials in the Bureau of Indian Affairs' Division of Law Enforcement Services also were extremely helpful.
+In particular, Ted Quasula (Chief, Bureau of Indian Affairs, Division of Law Enforcement Services) and Brent LaRocque (Criminal Investigator, Bureau of Indian Affairs, Division of Law Enforcement Services) talked with us at length, introduced us to people both onand off-reservation, provided documents, and supported our work throughout the course of the project.
 Their perspectives and knowledge of Indian Country were invaluable.